Policy

 International students must be enrolled correctly so that families do not accrue unpaid tuition fees and schools are reimbursed for the cost of educating international students.

-If after reading the Visa Fee Table schools are still unsure whether an international student should be enrolled in the ISP and paying fees, please contact the department's International Education Division (DET (IED)) on 03 7022 1000 or at international@education.vic.gov.au for advice.
+If after reading the Visa Fee Table schools are still unsure whether an international student should be enrolled in the ISP and paying fees, please contact the department's International Education Division (DE (IED)) on 03 7022 1000 or at international@education.vic.gov.au for advice.

 Enrolling international students